xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/stubs.md

     In many cases, mockito [mocks](mocks.md) and [spies](spies.md) could be more useful, but stubs are simpler (easier to understand, especially comparing to spies).

-In the example above, stub instance is created by guice.
+In the example above, stub instance is created by Guice.
 Stub could also be registered by instance:

 ```java